The eclipse that changed the world

 It was Isaac Newton who figured everything out.
 To do this he had to discover and formulate the laws of gravity, and to invent calculus, an entire new branch of mathematics that was needed to work out the details.
 He also invented and constructed the first reflective telescope to check the validity of his calculations.

-And after that he turned 26!
+And after he’s done all that, he turned 26!

 Later Pierre-Simon Laplace worked out why the planetary orbits were so incredibly stable.
 Spoiler: it wasn’t God — the laws of gravity and Newton’s maths explained it perfectly.